International Affairs Major (B.A.)

 photo of Milan Cathedral and Galleria, Italy

 The International Affairs major at UNH explores global issues through disciplines such as political science, history, economics, and sociology.
 Students gain knowledge, practical skills, and experience to address key topics such as war, diplomacy, climate change, human rights, migration and many others.
 Concentration areas include global development and environment; international security; global ethnic, race, and diversity studies; global health and education; regional or transnational studies.
 Faculty expertise spans regions like Latin America, the Middle East, and South Asia.
-All students study abroad or complete international internships, with locations including Australia, Egypt, Switzerland, South Africa, Costa Rica and China.
+All students study abroad or complete an international capstone experience.

 What is international affairs?